Future Cruise for 2019

 etc. The term "Mexican Riviera" was actually coined on the Love Boat show.

 The Cabins and Prices:

-We have basically three types of cabin to choose from:
+We have basically five types of cabin to choose from.
+All cabins

 Interior: This cabin is